 Even the high-country is not safe from the rampant synthetic fertiliser-driven ‘greening’ of once dry tussock alpine land.
 This agricultural encroachment threatens alpine water quality as well as fish, birds and plant habitats.
 Where is the ‘Pure New Zealand’ image we are so fond of promoting in this?
 Shelter belts are destroyed to make way for irrigators.
 More and more wells are dug.
-Our water is taken for free by overseas-owned industrial corporate ‘farmers’.
-Nitrate pollution increases.
-Fish can no longer survive as algae blooms.
+Our water is taken for free by overseas-owned industrial ‘farmers’.
+Nitrate pollution increases on our leachy plains.
+Fish can no longer survive as algae blooms in nutrient loaded water.
 Braided-river birds struggle to flourish in reduced habitat.
-Clear-felling of monoculture forests clog many rivers.
-River margins disappear.
-Local farmers are encouraged by greedy banks to shift to high-intensive dairying – offering ‘dairying support’ for the corporates.
-New Zealand farmers are becoming peasant ‘managers’ in their own land.
+Clear-felling of monoculture forests cause sediment to clog the rivers.
+Local farmers are encouraged by banks to shift to high-intensive dairying and take on more debt.
+Many now offer ‘dairy support’ for absentee land-owners.
+Are New Zealand farmers becoming peasants in their own land?

 In the city – factories and cars leach contaminants.
-Sediment from housing developments turn the Opawaho Heathcote into a muddy brown disgrace.
-And some people still throw their rubbish over the bank…
+Sediment from unfettered housing development turns the Opawaho Heathcote River into mud.
+And city folk throw their plastic rubbish down the banks.

 Yet, the people of Canterbury owe the rivers the very ground they live on, and the fresh clean water from the aquifers they drink.

 At times it seems like the fertilizer companies, the irrigation companies, the factories, the politicians and the bureaucracy are in cahoots with each other.
-Ordinary folk feel powerless – their voices are small.
+Ordinary folk and farmers feel powerless – their voices are small.
 There are not enough controls in place.
-No one is properly supervising what the city factories and the recalcitrant and corporate farmers are up to.
-The wheels of bureaucracy are slow and shiny and the government continues to pour money into irrigation and promote high water takes from the rivers – while the rivers continue to deteriorate.
+No one is properly supervising what the city factories and international corporate-farmers are up to.
+The wheels of bureaucracy are slow and shiny and the government continues to pour money into irrigation and give the river-water away to overseas owners.

 In 2010, hundreds of people build a stone cairn in Cathedral Square to protest the illegitimate installation of an unelected council who threaten to build more damns, canals and irrigation schemes.
 This time, seven years later, people walk to shift something in ourselves.
 An old knowing comes to the surface – just as the eel who lives in the dark aquifers rises from the elemental realm.